worldpeaceenginelabs/METAVERSE-SEED/README.md

 - npm create vite@latest
 - prompt menu sveltejs-ts
 - npm install cesiumjs@latest
 - Enjoy only the per page view and the bind feature of Svelte, but Code in Javascript!
+JAMstack, runs on edge.
 - Form_prototype.svelte (showcase and livepage coming, infinit possibilities.
 For example Title, Text, Zoom Link, coordinates enables Online Meetings but location based, for instance brainstorming, event planning, live session, you name it...)
 - from here you can do litteraly everything because you can connect everything with this digtal twin of the globe:
-HTML, JS, CSS, API, WASM, WebContainers, Unreal Engine 5, Unity 6, you name it!
+HTML, JS, CSS, APIs!,  WASM (C, C++, Rust for the Web), WebContainers (Node in Browser), Unreal Engine 5 (C++ and visual blueprints), Unity6 (C#), you name it!

   ### How to create a server?